 The cooktop is designed to make cleaning easier.
-Because the four burners are sealed, cleanups are easy when spillovers are cleaned up immediately.
-To clean, wipe with a clean, damp cloth and wipe dry.
+Because the burners are sealed, cleanups are easy when spillovers are cleaned up immediately.
+Remove burner grates before cleaning.
+To clean the cooktop, wipe with a clean, damp cloth and wipe dry.

 Correct and consistent cleaning is essential to maintaining your heat-resistant glass top.
 Spills and spatters should be wiped up using a clean paper towel and sudsy water.
-This should be done either as soon as possible after spill occurs, after cooking is completed, or at the latest, before using the cooktop again.
+This should be done either as soon as possible after the spill occurs, after cooking is completed, or at the latest, before using the cooktop again.
 Use caution if the cooktop is hot.
-For heavy spills, spatter or burned-on materials, use razor blade scraper.
+For heavy spills, spatter or burned-on materials, use a razor blade scraper.
 Hold the razor blade scraper at a 30° angle and remove food spills or burned on food residue.